kpe/docker-taskwarrior-taskserver/README.md

 Forked from https://github.com/j6s/docker-taskwarrior-taskserver
 and modified for GCP - build with cloudbuild run in GCE).

+# gcp
+To run in GCP build with cloudbuild, and make sure to run the container as priviliged, mounting /dev/fuse.

 # devenv

 To run locally with podman: